zx80/flask-simple-auth/README.md

   parameter and transparent management of request parameters.
 - per-method shortcut decorators `post`, `get`, `put`, `patch` and `delete` which support the same extensions.
-- `user_in_group` and `get_user_pass` methods/decorator to register helper functions.
+- `user_in_group` and `get_user_pass` methods/decorators to register helper functions.
 - `get_user` to extract the authenticated user or raise an `FSAException`.
 - `current_user` to get the authenticated user if any, or `None`.
 - `hash_password` and `check_password` to hash or check a password.
 - `create_token` to compute a new authentication token for the current user.
-- `clear_caches` to clear internal caches.
+- `clear_caches` to clear internal process caches.

-Alternatively, it is possible to use the flask extension model, in which case the `FlaskSimpleAuth` object must be instanciated and routes must be created using this object:
+Alternatively, it is possible but not recommended to use the flask extensions model, in which case the `FlaskSimpleAuth` object must be instanciated and routes *must* be created using this object:

 ```Python
 from flask import Flask